pierrickbourrat/pierrickbourrat/content/publication/a-52/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/
 # to have my name highlighted in publication use "admin" for author instead of Pierrick Bourrat

-title: "Adding Causality to the Information-Theoretic Perspective on Individuality"
+title: "Adding causality to the information-theoretic perspective on individuality"
 authors:
  - admin